About Us

 Our History

-San Diego National Wildlife Refuge was established on April 10, 1996 under the authorities of the Fish and Wildlife Act of 1956, Endangered Species Act of 1973, and Refuge Recreation Act of 1962.
+San Diego National Wildlife Refuge was established on April 10, 1996 under the authorities of the Fish and Wildlife Act of 1956, the Endangered Species Act of 1973, and the Refuge Recreation Act of 1962.

-A Comprehensive Conservation Plan for the San Diego NWR was initiated in 2006 and in 2021, the Final Comprehensive Conservation Plan for the San Diego National Wildlife Refuge was published in the Federal Register.
+A Comprehensive Conservation Plan a for the refuge was initiated in 2006, and in 2021 the Final Comprehensive Conservation Plan was published in the Federal Register.

 Other Facilities in this Complex